OBiLab/VarCall2015/Projects/01-Project-01_sum.md

 The Fastq files we will use here are publicly available at the [1000 Genomes ftp site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data/).

-A selected subset of `.fastq` files are in this folder:  `/pico/scratch/userexternal/vcolonna/project_1/fastq`
+A selected subset of `.fastq` files are in this folder:  `/home/corso/varcall2016/project_1/fastq_ord`

-The  `.bam` files are in this folder:  `/pico/scratch/userexternal/vcolonna/project_1/bamfiles`
+If you have problems  with processig fastq files we have `.bam` files ready, so no panic!

-Copy in your personal data directory the ones you will work with  using the shell  `cp` command
+**Copy in your personal/group data directory the ones you will work with  using the shell  `cp` command**

 <div id='section-id-97'/>